charliedevelopment/vagrant-craft-environment/README.md

 ### Preserving Workspace

-Because the workspace is deleted upon reset of craft and initialization of a new Vagrant instance, if the Vagrant instance is destroyed, it is recommended to recover any necessary files before starting a new instance in the same directory.
+Because the workspace is deleted upon reset of craft and initialization of a new Vagrant instance, if the Vagrant instance is destroyed, it is recommended to recover any necessary files before starting a new instance in the same folder.

 ## Contents